saleor/saleor/docs/architecture/stock.rst

 Allocating Stock for New Orders
 -------------------------------

-Once an order is placed, a stock records are selected to fulfil each order line.
+Once an order is placed, stock records are selected to fulfil each order line.
 Default logic will select the stock records with the *lowest cost price* that holds enough stock.
 Quantity needed to fulfil the order line is immediately marked as *allocated*.

 **Example:** A customer places an order for another box of shoes and warehouse A is selected to fulfil the order.
 The stock records **quantity** is **5**, **quantity allocated** is now **4** and **quantity available** becomes **1**.